Kamala Harris running mate Tim Walz's accomplishments, setbacks during his time as Minnesota governor

 Gun laws

-Later that year, Walz signed a public safety package including a "red flag" law that allows family members, roommates or law enforcement to petition the courts to remove firearms from the possession of anyone deemed a danger to themselves or others.
+Walz, an avid hunter, signed a public safety package later that year including a "red flag" law that allows family members, roommates or law enforcement to petition the courts to remove firearms from the possession of anyone deemed a danger to themselves or others.

 Another law within the package required private gun transfers to be subject to background checks.

-"This is not about the second amendment," Walz said.
-"This is about the safety and security of our communities.
-That's what's happening here today."
+"This is not about the Second Amendment," Walz said.
+"This is about the safety and security of our communities."

 Republicans and gun rights advocates accused Walz and DFL lawmakers of burying the gun control measures into the enormous package, and unfairly impacting the rights of lawful gun owners.